The Long Ride day 5 was an interesting one, and probably for all the wrong reasons. It started early

 The good thing about the Qantas museum was that they showed some interest in our ride and took a group photo under the wings of a 747 and 707.

-The photo shoot at the Qantas museum was probably a
+The photo shoot at the Qantas museum was probably a highlight of the day. |

 To me the ride there was much more interesting especially seeing an actual stock drive along the road side just outside of Barcaldine.
 There must of been a few hundred cows on both sides of the road, being driven by farmers on horse back, it was quite an impressive site.